henley-regatta/adventofcode2021/README.md

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.
   (but it does work)
+  * `node/day2part2.js` - Another transliteration of the python solution but I did make use of a `switch{}` statement (python's most obvious lacking feature)

 ## Go
   * `go/day1part2.go` - It's not exactly idiomatic but it is better structured and